C. Achutha Menon: Political life

 Achutha Menon started his political career by associating himself with the State Congress, and actively took part in the Congress meeting held at Thrissur.
-He subsequently became a member of the Kochi rajya prajamandalam.
+He subsequently became a member of the Kochi Rajya Prajamandalam political party.
 He joined the Communist Party of India in 1941 through his involvement in the "Labour Brotherhood" movement.
 Menon became a Member of the Central Committee of the Communist Party of India and a member of its Executive Committee and Central Secretariat.
 He continued his political activities, even when the Communist Party was banned.
 He was imprisoned for many years.
 The first imprisonment Achutha Menon underwent was in 1940, for one year for making an anti-war speech; and the next in the wake of the "Quit India" movement of 9 August 1942 as a detainee for more than a year.
 He was forced to evade arrest and live "underground" for more than three years during the period 1948–51.